avaframe/AvaFrame/docs/moduleAna1Tests.rst

 (at least the initial and final particles information).
 Then, the particles mass averaged quantities are computed (:math:`\bar{x}, \bar{y}, \bar{z}, \bar{s}, \bar{v^2}`)
 to extract a path and path profile.
-Finally, the mass averaged path profile, the corresponding run-out line and the expected :math:`\alpha` are displayed and the run-out angle and distance errors as well as the velocity altitude error are computed.
+Finally, the mass averaged path profile, the corresponding runout line and the expected :math:`\alpha` are displayed and the runout angle and distance errors as well as the velocity altitude error are computed.

 .. figure:: _static/EnergyLineTestExample.png
     :width: 90%